4 Best Pontoon Boat Covers Reviewed and Compared

 It makes me physically ill when I drive around town and see so many pontoon boats uncovered in storage.
 Boats are expensive, and leaving them uncovered means the furniture and other parts of the boat will wear out 10x faster.

-But I understand why so many boats are left uncovered—it’s a pain in the neck to put the cover on.
-I find that I put the cover on much more frequently if it’s easy to put on.
+I do understand, though, why so many boats are left uncovered.
+It's a real pain in the neck to put the cover on.
+I find that I put the cover on much more frequently if it's easy to put on.
+You probably do too.

 Frankly, I prefer aftermarket covers to the custom-fitted cover that came with my boat.
 The snaps on the custom cover take forever to put on.

 If you go to a canvas shop and get a custom snap-on canvas cover, that matches the one that came with your boat, it'll likely cost around $1,500.
 At least that's what I was quoted.
 You can get one for far less on Amazon and they're faster to put on with ties (instead of snapping all around the boat).

 The other problem with the custom snap-on kind?
 The snaps don't fit the same in the winter as the summer.
 During half of the year, I can't even get my snaps to align.

 One Quick Tip for Buying a Pontoon Boat Cover